DrTol/BuildingSimulation_RC/README.md

 # Building Simulation | Resistance Capacitance Model
 Simple cases highlighting Resistance and Capacitance (RC) model for building simulation in order to obtain the dynamic behaviour of the indoor temperature and building heat demand.
+Details given in Tol Hİ, Madessa HB.
+Development of a white-box dynamic building thermal model integrated with a heating system.
+Journal of Building Engineering 2023 (68). https://doi.org/10.1016/j.jobe.2023.106038

 ## Table of Contents
 - [How2Use](README.md#how2use)